C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 The primary function of the alarms is to work as designed locally, and the 'smart' connection is always just a 'nice-to-have'.
 This solution does not modify the alarms, but it is of course provided without any warranty or support.
 And I am not responsible if you damage anything, or if doesn't work the way you expected it to.
 That said, with FireAngel's commercial solution being such a disaster, they have set the bar very low (last rant about the gateway, I promise).

-With this solution, if it's all working properly, you'll have voice alerts in your home, telling you which room the emergency is in...
+With this WiSafe-to-HA Bridge solution, if it's all working properly, you'll have voice alerts in your home, telling you which room the emergency is in...
 Which is something FireAngel's solution doesn't offer.
 Yes; all the alarms beep.
 But they don't tell you where the problem originated from.

 I'll explain how I used a WiSafe2 radio module, along with an Arduino Nano, to bridge my network of FireAngel WiSafe2 alarms into HomeAssistant.
 Using this method, the alarms are all unmodified and all communication is local.